-Under Texas Statutes section 71.001, a lawsuit for wrongful death may be initiated if a party dies because of “wrongful act, neglect, carelessness, unskillfulness, or default” of another party.
+Under Texas Statutes section 71.001, a wrongful death lawsuit in Texas may be initiated if a party dies because of “wrongful act, neglect, carelessness, unskillfulness, or default” of another party.

 A Texas wrongful death claim may be filed by the surviving spouse, adult children, and parents of the deceased.
 The claim can be filed singly or as a group.
 These relatives have three months to file a wrongful death claim after which the executor of the dead individual’s estate may file such a claim.

 Adopted children can file wrongful death claims for the death of an adoptive parent, but not biological parents.
 On similar lines, adoptive parents can file a claim for the wrongful death of an adoptive child.
 Siblings, whether biological or adopted, cannot file a wrongful death claim in Texas.

 A wrongful death claim must be filed by the surviving family members.
 In a criminal liability matter, the charges are pressed by the prosecuting lawyer, and the case will involve probation, imprisonment, fines, and other penalties.
 In a wrongful death claim, the liability is restricted to economic damages.
 A wrongful death claim can be filed alongside a criminal liability charge.

 The damages in a Texas wrongful death claim can compensate for –